Hewlett-Packard-ESS/docker-jre/README.md

 ## Use
 On it's own it isn't much use, it's designed to be the base for java language specific dev environments or java application hosting.

+## License
+This application is distributed under the MIT License (MIT)